Abobotulinumtoxina (By injection)

 Drugs and Foods to Avoid:

 - Some foods and medicines can affect how abobotulinumtoxinA works.
-Tell your doctor if you are using an antibiotic medicine or a muscle relaxer.
+Tell your doctor if you are using an allergy or cold medicine, antibiotic medicine, muscle relaxer, or sleep medicine.

 - Tell your doctor if you have received botulinum toxin for any reason in the last 4 months.